mzdyb/netdevops/README.md

 1. Synchronize SoT to have the latest repo version
 2. Configure Developement network with configuration from 'cfg_updates_bgp_updates' branch
 3. Testing

+**CD pipeline**
+When the new configuration has been tested sucessfully network engineer may want to deploy these changes to Production network.
+In this case Pull Request should be created in GitHub

 ...
 ...